Education and Educational Psychology: Elementary Education

 1. Demonstrate expertise in working collaboratively with colleagues to design instruction as indicated by clinical performance in residency.

-Elementary Education students major in Interdisciplinary Studies which reflect the content of the elementary school curriculum.
+Elementary Education candidates major in Interdisciplinary Studies which reflect the content of the elementary school curriculum.

 Elementary Education Interdisciplinary courses — See the specific program sheet listed on the WCSU website